MGdata7/SQL-Projects/TXCosmetologyProject/TXCosmetologyProjectMD.md

 ALTER TABLE cencos
 DROP COLUMN [CensusCounty], [CosmCounty]
 ```
 I think now actually, I'm going to make the titles of the columns all uppercase.
+I'm allowed to change my mind, and so are you!

 ```
 EXEC sp_rename 'cencos.CountyJoin', 'COUNTYJOIN', 'COLUMN';